 - Ningaloo world heritage Coast

 - Karijini National Park

-Including all of the necessary detours the coastal road from Perth to Broome is roughly 4000 km long.
+Including necessary detours, the coastal road from Perth to Broome is roughly 4000 km long.
 A road trip from Perth to Broome should not be undertaken in less than 13 days.
-Attempting the trip in any less time would require 5a.m. wakeups and 5 to 6 hours driving most days.
+Attempting the trip in any less time would require 5am wake-ups and 6 to 7 hours driving most days.
 To experience the best of the West Coast you need to take your time.
 Plan your activities (they can book out in advance).

 - If you want to drive from Perth to Broome the quickest way possible, take the inland road.
 This is around 2 1/2 days driving including stops for fuel and sleep.

 - Flights from Perth to Broome depart daily and cost $200-400 AUD.
 Don’t forget to book in advance for the best deals.
 Check Qantas and Virgin Australia Airlines for tickets.

 When is the best time to travel from Perth to Broome?

 The weather in Perth and Broome can be vastly different.
 Perth enjoys a strict summer and winter, whereas Broome has a more tropical climate with warmer weather.
 The tourist season in Broome is less hot and runs from April until October.
 The best time to enjoy a Perth to Broome road trip is between April and November.